KlyucharovDS/ieee-754_floating_point_conventer/HLR.md

 1. If you enter numbers that are outside the acceptable values, the application converts the values of those numbers to the nearest acceptable number.
 2. If conversion operation is performed  with outside a acceptable values result, the application shall convert the result to to the nearest acceptable number.
 Natural number shall be displayed to user.
+3. The application shall display following error message when it receiving data with an unsupported data type: "ERROR!
+You are entering data in unsupported format.
+The application accept data in integer, float point and binary format."